 We must not go beyond the limits drawn in ch.
 33:20-23 [of Exodus] in our conceptions of what constituted the sight of God; at the same time we must regard it as a vision of God in some form of manifestation which rendered the divine nature discernible to the human eye.
 Nothing is said as to the form in which God manifested himself.

 So, what does Exodus 33:20-23, the biblical passage mentioned by Keil and Delitzsch, say?
-The passage states,
+That scripture passage states,

 He [the Lord God] said, “You cannot see My face; for no man shall see Me and live.”
 And the Lord said, “Here is a place by Me, and you shall stand on the rock.
 So it shall be, while My glory passes by, that I will put you in the cleft of the rock, and will cover you with My hand while I pass by.
 Then I will take away My hand, and you shall see My back; but My face shall not be seen.”